tdoda/taney-monitoring-masterfieldcamp/README.md

 ### Notes:

-The files corresponding to the periods studied are in ‘yearmonthday’ format, e.g. 20250603.
+The files corresponding to the periods studied are in "yearmonthday" format, e.g. 20250603.
-The ‘EXO_...’ probes are to be disregarded.
+The "EXO_..." probes are to be disregarded.
 Only use the RBR probes.
-The ‘HOBO_P’ file (pressure sensor) is empty.
+The "HOBO_P" file (pressure sensor) is empty.
 Disregard.

 Each type of data is processed through several levels of pre-processing: